younata/coz-e/src/build_log/chapter_5.md

 - 2022-11-18 - Installed the upper and lower side spacers.
 - 2022-11-19 - Cut and shaped the aft side spacers.
 - 2022-11-20 - Installed the aft side spacers, contoured the fuselage sides (added depressions for the control sticks)
+- 2022-11-21 - Glassed the electrical channel plugs.